1988-2008: Climate Then and Now

 Global warming has felt like breaking news a few times in recent years.
 But the first big pulse of coverage and public attention came in 1988, when the Amazon Rainforest and Yellowstone were ablaze, a searing drought had farmers kicking dusty fields in frustration, and global temperatures had seen enough of a rise that a NASA climate expert, James Hansen, asserted before a Senate panel that statistics showed "the greenhouse effect has been detected and is changing our climate now."

-couple of climate speeches and polar bear decision recently) my cover story for Discover Magazine, reported through that hot year and published in the October 1988 edition.
+I thought it might be worth inviting you all to read and "annotate" (as we’ve done with a couple of climate speeches and polar bear decision recently) my cover story for Discover Magazine, reported through that hot year and published in the October 1988 edition.
 I asked the current management there if they’d post the original article.
 They liked the idea, but the article was so old that it wasn’t

 even available in electronic form, so they had to type it up.
 Here’s the story, Melissa Lafsky of the magazine also did a brief e-mail interview with me, which is on their Reality base blog.